chocolateboy/ipc-event-emitter/README.md

     or send (>= 4.0.0), the promise returned by [`emit`](#emit) or [`fix`](#fix) is rejected.
 The default value is `undefined` i.e. no time limit.

-    Note that it is up to you to perform any cleanup (e.g. disconnecting the relevant process) if a message times out.
+    Note that it's up to you to perform any cleanup (e.g. disconnecting the relevant process) if a message times out.

 ## METHODS